pandurijal/pandurijal/README.md

 # Hello, Pandu here 👋

-I am a Frontend Engineer living in _Indonesia_ and currently working for [Populix](https://info.populix.co).
+I am a Frontend Engineer living in _Indonesia_.

 - 🏠 I’m currently working remotely from home
 - 👯 I’m looking to collaborate on open source projects